-While the Company's recognition of revenue is predominantly derived from routine retail transactions and does not involve significant judgement, revenue recognition represents an important accounting policy of the Company.
+While the Company's recognition of revenue is predominantly derived from routine retail transactions and does not involve significant judgment, revenue recognition represents an important accounting policy of the Company.
 As discussed in Note 1 to the Consolidated Financial Statements, the Company recognizes sales at the point of purchase when the customer takes possession of the merchandise and pays for the purchase, generally with cash or credit.
 Sales from purchases made with Cato credit, gift cards and layaway sales are also recorded when the customer takes possession of the merchandise.
 Gift cards and layaway sales are recorded as deferred revenue until they are redeemed or forfeited.
 Gift cards do not have expiration dates.
 A provision is made for estimated product returns based on sales volumes and the Company's experience; actual returns have not varied materially from amounts provided historically.

-Beginning with the fourth quarter of fiscal 2007, the Company began recognizing income on unredeemed gift cards ("gift card breakage") as a component of other income.
+The Company recognizes income on unredeemed gift cards ("gift card breakage") as a component of other income.
 Gift card breakage is determined after 60 months when the likelihood of the remaining balances being redeemed is remote based on our historical redemption data and there is no legal obligation to remit the remaining balances to relevant jurisdictions.
-Gift card breakage income will be recognized on a quarterly basis and is not expected to be material.
+Gift card breakage income is recognized on a quarterly basis and is not expected to be material.